Automated Internal Linking Strategies for Programmatic SEO Success

 Building Your Automated Internal Linking Strategy: A Step-by-Step Guide

-Did you know that websites with a strong internal linking structure can experience a significant boost in search engine rankings?
+Did you know that websites with a strong internal linking structure can experience a significant boost in search engine rankings (Internal Linking: What It Is and Why It Matters for SEO - Clearscope)?
 Let's dive into how you can build your own automated internal linking strategy, step by step.

 Start by mapping out your website's architecture.
 This involves identifying your pillar content (broad, high-level topics) and supporting content (more specific articles that delve deeper).